pietg/single_index/README.md

 sample sizes, but is not superior to the other algorithms.
 In fact, an example is given in BoxPlot_alpha_err_and_time_table1_n=5000.pdf, where the non-efficient simple score estimator SSE gives a better performance, both in computing time and values.
+I could not remove the text that is produced during the runs for the EDR package.

 At the end of the runs of simulation_table1.R and simulation_table2.R the estimate of psi and its derivative psi' is shown.
 If one experiments with other sample sizes and dimensions (by changing parameters at the beginning of the files simulation_table1.R and